0w15h3115/Tails-Quickstart/README.md

 # STILL IN ALPHA

+Tails Quickstart is a script to install well-loved pentesting tools on Tails OS

 Remember to create an admin password when logging into tails for the first time, to use root terminal.